“…breathing in the darkness under the bridge,

 who rose up to build harpsichords in their lofts…

 over lofty incantations which in the yellow morning

 That summer, Shipen and Ariel introduced me to the gay community and opened my eyes to an entirely new subculture.
-I saw the movie Boys in the Band, attended some outlandish drag queen shows, and discovered a world I had previously never known.
-It didn’t seem any more unusual than other aspects of the hip, post-beat New York City culture.
+I saw the movie Boys in the Band, attended some outlandish drag queen shows, and discovered a world I had previously never known existed.
+It wasn't any more unusual than other aspects of the hip, post-beat New York City culture.
 The gay lifestyle was just one more beautiful facet in the prism in which my new life was reflected.

 Our studies included the I Ching, books on Transcendental Meditation, Shintoism, Taoism, Zen and Tibetan Buddhism, and most importantly books about Jesus: theThe Aquarian Gospel of Jesus Christ, The Urantia Book, The Impersonal Life, and the Bible.
 Like a shepherd, God was calling me but still I wandered, lost, searching for answers and trying to find my way home.